 - SOP-1 Accreditation Procedure

 - SOP-3 Use of Accreditation Claims and Symbols

 - WI-8 Testing Scopes of Accreditation Requirements

-How long should I have an implemented system before I request my accreditation to by completed?
+How long should I have an implemented system before I request my accreditation to be completed?

 What are the steps after I receive my accreditation?

-PJLA requires all laboratories to conduct a surveillance visit at least 1 year after their accreditation visit is conducted.
-This visit is a less comprehensive assessment that focuses on the maintenance of the laboratory’s system.
-The assessor typically reviews the laboratory’s performance in regards to internal audits, management reviews, complaints, system changes and proficiency testing.
-Some of the laboratory’s scope will also be assessed during this time.
+PJLA requires all organizations to conduct a surveillance visit at least 1 year after their initial accreditation assessment.
+This visit is a less comprehensive assessment that focuses on the maintenance of the organization’s system to the ISO standard.
+This includes but not limited to internal audits, management review, proficiency testing, complaints, corrective actions and a full technical review of one item listed on the scope of accreditation.